- Vendors provide information that is used during the software selection process.

 “Portal infrastructure—Gives workers unified, personalized, and role-based access to heterogeneous IT environments.
 Increases the efficiency of business processes spanning customers, suppliers, partners, and employees.”

 SAP has been trying to get its portals used for more than a decade now, and they are still not used.
 SAP has a portal, but the potential that companies will benefit from it is low if they don’t use it.
-Now I almost never hear about portals on projects.
+Now I rarely hear about portals on projects.

 “Knowledge management—Manages and makes accessible unstructured information such as text files, slide shows, or audio files.
 Includes integrated search, content management, publishing, classification, and workflow capabilities, as well as an open framework for third-party repositories.”